wakashige/hap/documentation/HapVideoDRAFT.md

 #####Chunk Offset Table

 The section data is a series of four-byte fields being unsigned integers stored in little-endian byte order, indicating the offset in bytes of each chunk from the start of the frame data.

+#####Frame Dimensions

+The section data is two four-byte fields being unsigned integers stored in little-endian byte order, indicating the width and the height of the full frame in pixels, in that order.

 ##Names and Identifiers